-The vitreous humor, or vitreous body, is a gel-like liquid between the lens and the retina.
-It is an essential part of the eye — in fact, the eye is mostly made up of vitreous humor.
+The vitreous humor is a gel-like liquid between the lens and the retina.
+It is an essential part of the eye.
 It helps the eye keep its shape and absorbs shock.
 It also maintains correct oxygen levels within the eye.

 The article will also help a person understand how the vitreous humor relates to other parts of the eye and will discuss some health concerns an individual may have with the vitreous humor.